guomics-lab/DDA-BERT/software/README.md

 On Linux, download the file from the release.
 DDA-BERT runs install-free and requires no additional configuration of the environment.

 ## Installation
-If you want to use DDA-BERT by source code, you can install python and install requirements package.
+To use DDA-BERT from source, install Python and the required dependencies.

 ### Prerequisites
-Please make sure you have a valid installation of conda or miniconda.
-We recommend setting up miniconda as described on their website.
+Ensure that Conda or Miniconda is installed.
+We recommend Miniconda; follow the installation instructions on the official website.

 ```shell
 git clone https://github.com/guomics-lab/DDA-BERT.git